The spatial computer: A model for energy-efficient parallel computation: Introduction

 We propose to explicitly model the non-uniform communication costs on large chips, where each processor has its own local memory.
 In our model, the \emph{energy} consumed for communication is proportional to the physical distance of the communicating processors.
-We do not assume a fixed communication topology, but instead provide parallelism bounds that translate to different physical realizations of the network on the chip.
+We do not assume a fixed communication topology, but instead provide parallelism bounds that translate to different physical realizations of the communication network on the chip.
 As such, our model serves as a new \emph{bridging model} between algorithms and contemporary parallel computers.
-Because our model heavily encourages spatial communication locality, we can show how to determine the effect of larger local memories without the need to model them explicitly.
+Because our model heavily encourages spatial communication locality, we can determine the effect of larger local memories without modeling them explicitly.

 The new setting poses two particularly interesting algorithmic challenges.
 (1) \emph{Data Layout}.
 Because the distance of the communicating processors is crucial for our energy cost, the \emph{data layout} (in 2D space) becomes a central concern for algorithms and data structure design.
 This becomes exponentially important for recursive algorithms.
 (2) \emph{Permutation Bottleneck}.
 We show that permutation (all-to-all communication) requires much more than linear energy.
 Hence, it becomes the bottleneck in many classic algorithm designs.
 To obtain near-linear energy bounds, permutation (or sorting) of the whole input must be avoided and different techniques applied.